lukesky19/SkyMines/README.md

 Q: Does this work on Spigot and Paper?

-A: This will work on Paper, but not Spigot as I have dropped Spigot support as of version 2.0.0.
+A: This will work on Paper.

 Q: Is Folia supported?